Speaking Engagement Topics

 - Oct.
 6, 2017 at St. Michael Catholic Church, Gastonia, NC – giving a talk on the Theological Virtues of Faith, Hope and Charity

-- Saint James the Greater Catholic Church, Saturday, January 28, 2017
+Saint James the Greater Catholic Church, giving a talk on Prayer and Spirituality, Saturday, January 28, 2017

 Saint Paul the Apostle Catholic Church, Greensboro, NC Sunday, Mar.
 6, 2016 and Wednesday Mar.
 9, 2016